trailblazer/cells/README.md

 Cells allow you to encapsulate parts of your UI into components into _view models_.
 View models, or cells, are simple ruby classes that can render templates.

 Nevertheless, a cell gives you more than just a template renderer.
-They allow proper OOP, polymorphic builders, nesting, view inheritance, using Rails helpers, [asset packaging](http://trailblazerb.org/gems/cells/rails.html#asset-pipeline) to bundle JS, CSS or images, simple distribution via gems or Rails engines, encapsulated testing
+They allow proper OOP, polymorphic builders, nesting, view inheritance, using Rails helpers, [asset packaging](http://trailblazerb.org/gems/cells/rails.html#asset-pipeline) to bundle JS, CSS or images, simple distribution via gems or Rails engines, encapsulated testing, and [integrate with Trailblazer](#concept-cells).

 ## Rendering Cells